-How to Get a Electrician License in Washington
+How to Get an Electrician License in Washington

 Last updated: March 1, 2026

 Washington is a high-growth market anchored by Seattle's tech economy, making it an excellent place to start a career as a electrician.
-Whether you're looking for a career change or entering the workforce for the first time, obtaining your electrician license in Washington is a structured process overseen by the Washington State Department of Labor and Industries — Electrical Program.
+Licensing in Washington is overseen by the Washington State Department of Labor and Industries — Electrical Program.
+The process requires 576 hours of pre-license education and costs between $200 and $600 in total.
+You'll need to pass the Washington Journey Level Electrician Exam (01 General) (administered by State-administered) with a score of at least 70%.

 At 576 hours, Washington has one of the higher pre-license education requirements in the country.
+This is about 844% above the national average of 61 hours.
 The total cost is relatively affordable at $200 to $600, including education, application, and exam fees.
 Most aspiring electricians complete the entire process in 4-7 months, depending on how quickly they move through the coursework and exam preparation.

 | Requirement | Details |